- 1 (5-pound) pork butt roast or shoulder roast

 - Lime wedges, for serving

-- Reduce the oven temperature to 350 degrees F and continue to cook for 3 1/2 to 4 hours or until the meat is very tender.
+Reduce the oven temperature to 350 degrees F. Cover the roasting pan tightly with aluminum foil and continue to cook the pork, covered, for 3 1/2 to 4 hours, or until the meat is very tender.
 Remove from oven and cool for 30 minutes.
-Using 2 forks, pull the meat off the bones into small pieces and set aside.
+Using 2 forks, pull the meat off the bones and shred into small pieces; set aside covered to keep warm.

-- Place the nuts on a baking sheet and bake until toasted and brown, about 6 minutes.
+Place the nuts on a baking sheet and bake until toasted and brown, about 4 minutes.
 Place the peppers and onions on a baking sheet, drizzle with 1 tablespoon of olive oil, and bake until browned and slightly charred, about 25 minutes.
 Remove from the oven and peel, seed and chop the peppers.
-In a food processor, combine the nuts, peppers, onions, chili powder, cinnamon, cumin, cocoa, tamarind paste, salt, dark cane syrup, and the vinegar.
+In a food processor, combine the nuts, peppers, onions, chili powder, cinnamon, cumin, cocoa, tamarind paste, salt, molasses, and the vinegar.
 Pulse until combined, stopping once to scrape down the sides of the bowl.
 With the machine running, add the remaining cup of oil in a slow steady drizzle until the mixture is smooth and creamy.

-- Pour the nut mixture into a saucepan and whisk in the chicken stock and cream.
+Pour the nut mixture into a saucepan and whisk in the chicken stock and cream.
 Bring the sauce up to a boil and reduce to a simmer.
-Cook for 2 minutes.
+Cook for 20 to 25 minutes. or until the mole is a smooth, thickened sauce.
+Add the chocolate and stir until melted.
 Remove from the heat and keep warm until ready to serve.
+Any leftover mole sauce can be stored in an airtight container in the refrigerator for up to one month.